nurs3it/scandic.school/WARP.md

 ## Project Overview

-Scandic International School website - a modern Next.js 15 application built for an international school in Almaty, Kazakhstan.
+Scandic International School website - a modern Next.js 15 application built for an international school in Uralsk, Kazakhstan.
 The site features an IB PYP program showcase with multilingual support (Russian, Kazakh, English), application forms, and Instagram integration.

 ## Development Commands